devfile/alizer/docs/public/port_detection.md

 #### Laravel

 Alizer will try to detect any ports set as environment variables with `APP_PORT` as name.
-First, it will try to locate an `.env` file that might exists into the source code.
+First, it will try to locate an `.env` file that might exists in the source code.
 If there isn't any it will also try to locate any `dockerfile` that might sets the `APP_PORT` as environment variable.